GeorgeHernandez/GeorgeHernandez/README.md

 Double dot notation for [cardinality requirements](https://en.wikipedia.org/wiki/Cardinality_(data_modeling)).
 E.g. To specify that set has 1 to 3 items, I would denote it as `1..3`.

 Two spaces (`  `) for indentation when writing about code, unless the system requires otherwise.
 4 spaces looks better, hard tabs can be adjusted, but if you have to hand type code and hard tabs are not available, then 2 spaces is what works.
+- 2025-02-16 After years of entering indentation as 2 spaces, I will try 4 spaces.

 The [Latin abbreviations](https://en.wikipedia.org/wiki/List_of_Latin_abbreviations) I tend to use most often:
 - `ca.`. *circa*. "around".
 - `e.g.`. *exempli gratia*. "for example".
 Mnemonic: "example given".
 - `et al.`. *et alii*. "and others".
 E.g. Kili, Fili, et al.
 - `etc`. *et cetera*. "and the others"
 - `i.e.`.  *id est*. "that is".
 - `ibid.` *ibidem*. "in the same place".
 The same citation as the previoius.

 Tables are prefixed with "**Table:**" followed by a description.
 Similarly figures are prefixed with "**Figure:**" followed by a description.
 I may yet apply tags to figures and tables.